 - Focus on productivity, not just the appearance and feeling of “being busy."
 Determine the time of day you seem to have the most energy and focus and dedicate that time to priority projects.
 Shut off your electronics if it helps.

-- Set S.M.A.R.T. goals – these goals are much easier to track.
-A S.M.A.R.T. goal includes specific details about the plan, action, and monitoring method.
+- Set S.M.A.R.T. goals.
+These goals are much easier to track.
+S.M.A.R.T. goals includes specific details about the plan, action, and monitoring method.
 They also make it easy to identify missed targets.

-- Spend quality time with loves ones – everything in the world is changing and evolving.
+- Spend quality time with loved ones.
+Everything in the world is changing and evolving.
 We can see it in the lives of the people we love!
 The more time we spend with family, we will see the changes, growth, and progress they are making in their lives.
 This makes you appreciate and love them more.
 Seeing them progress should also inspire you to chase your dreams and find success.